 - Require a strong, unique password for every account.

-- Create a policy and enforce it
+- Create a network security policy and enforce it

 - Supply a secure, user-friendly password manager to make the first item easier to implement